muhammad-osama-dev/gcp-nodejs-mongodb-deployment/README.md

 Don't forget to delete the GCP project if you created a separate one for this project.

 Happy cloud adventures 😊🚀

+## Troubleshooting

+If you encounter any issues while setting up or using this project, check the following troubleshooting tips for common problems:

+- **Problem 1**: if you are facing a problem with the proxy you can uncomment the cloning the kubernetes files part in the startup-private-vm.sh script and have the vm do everything including applying the kubernetes manifest (Not practical in a real scenario)

+If you can't resolve the issue using the troubleshooting tips, feel free to [me](mailto:mohamedelshafei977@gmail.com) for assistance.

 ## Contributing